simonbrowndotje/barista-express/README.md

 I'd read that light-medium roasted beans are harder to dial in, so I switched beans, with the next bag being a darker roast.
 These beans were a bit easier to dial in.
 The grind setting was coarser, the espresso flow looked more consistent, and I could definitely taste the chocolate flavour mentioned in the tasting notes.
 But the darker roast was a bit too much for me, so I went back to something medium roasted and fruity for the next bag.
 Dialling in beans was certainly getting easier, and I was now sometimes able to recognise some of the mentioned tasting notes.
 But everything was just so inconsistent.
 Some shots would gush, and some would choke.
 Some espressos would be rich with crema, with others being watery and thin.
 Some pours started out slow and steady, but then they'd switch to a gushing watery stream half way through.
 Trying to stop the yield at a specific weight was often hopeless.
 If I was aiming for a 36g yield, I'd try to stop the machine at 32g, to account for the drips that happen after shutting off the machine.
 Sometimes that would work, and sometimes I'd get 10-15g of liquid gush through the portafilter into the cup below (even after stopping the machine), completely missing my target.

 I did some research on possible causes, which led me to "channeling", where the high pressure forces water through weak spots in the coffee puck.
 So I tried a few things to better distribute the coffee, including [WDT](https://www.home-barista.com/weiss-distribution-technique.html).
-This made things worse.
+This didn't help, which surprised me.
 I then decided to get a palm tamper/distribution tool, in a bid to improve the consistency.
-This made things worse too - initially anyway, but more on that later.
+This didn't help either - initially anyway, but more on that later.

 At this point I was getting some great tasting coffee (especially with milk), but it was hugely inconsistent.
 I knew that I was doing something wrong, but I couldn't figure out what it was.
 So I bought a bag of supermarket espresso blend beans (because they were cheaper) to experiment with.
 A dozen shots later (don't worry, I wasn't drinking it!), I'd managed to start pulling consistent smooth flowing shots.
 I'd finally stumbled upon what I was doing wrong - distribution and tamping.